touying-typ/touying/src/pdfpc.typ

 // Attribution: This file is based on the code from https://github.com/andreasKroepelin/polylux/blob/main/utils/pdfpc.typ
 // Author: Andreas Kröpelin

+/// Generate a pdfpc file for the presentation.
+///
+/// -> content
 #let pdfpc-file(loc) = {
   let arr = query(<pdfpc>).map(it => it.value)
   let (config, ..slides) = arr.split((t: "NewSlide"))